mahch40/mahch40.github.io/_posts/2023-11-07-Post-Number-5.md

 <br>
 Actually it was really easy to use this.
 Simply you type a description of picture you are imagining and AI creates it.
 What I had in my mind was a man who stands in top of a mountain and sees a view infront of him and there are two mountains faraway in the view.
 So I wrote:
 <br>
-"There are two mountains at each side of the image and there is a man at the center who sees them faraway,and it is a bit foggy."
+"There are two mountains at each side of the image and there is a man at the center who sees them faraway, and it is a bit foggy."
 <br>
 What I got was 4 nice pictures.
 The best ones were first two:
 <br>